sylefeb/Silice/learn-silice/blinky/README.md

   }
 ```

 Here we call *at the same time* all five sequences.
-An *async* call takes no time, so all calls are done during the same cycle.
+An *async* call takes no time, so all algorithms are started during the same cycle.
 Then we wait for the longest of the batch to be done, which is `s4`.

 And voilà!
-A fancy parallel blinking sequence in hardware!
+A fancy parallel blinking sequence in hardware.

 &nbsp;
 ### *Blink smoothly*